finos/common-domain-model/documentation/source/contribution.rst

 The following release checklist should be verified before deploying a new model:

-- Update CDM version, which uses the semantic version format (see :ref:`cdm-versioning<CDM Versioning Documentation>`)
+- Update CDM version, which uses the semantic version format (see CDM :ref:`versioning` Documentation )
 - Build release candidate, and test
 - Build documentation website release candidate, and test
 - Deploy release candidate and notify channels if need be